KillStreakBlank/AI-council/README.md

-I see the issue now.
-It seems that the Markdown formatting for the headings and the code blocks might not be rendering correctly in GitHub.
-Let's make sure all headings and code blocks are properly formatted:
+I see the issue with the formatting.
+Let's address it by making sure each code block and instruction is correctly formatted:

 markdown
 Copy code